codereport/array-language-comparisons/comparisons/matrix_reversing.md

-## Reversing a Matrix Row-wise and Column-wise
+## Reversing a Matrix Row-wise, Column-wise and in Memory

 ### Summary